Spico197/dynamic-routing-blogpost/_posts/2026-04-27-dynamic-routing.md

 The results demonstrate that DynMoE can achieve comparable performance than vanilla MoE with 11% throughput improvements.

 **Non-Linear Thresholding:** Wang et al. (2025)<d-cite key="wang2025remoe"></d-cite> proposes ReMoE, which is a non-linear thresholding-based dynamic routing technique to select experts for each token.
-Instead of setting a threshold as a hyper-parameter, ReMoE finds activated experts by replacing the Top-K softmax with a ReLU activation function.
+Instead of setting a threshold as a hyper-parameter, ReMoE finds activated experts by replacing the Top-$k$ softmax with a ReLU activation function.

 $$
 G(\mathbf{x}) = \text{ReLU}(\mathbf{x} \mathbf{W}_g),